felipekiko/finops-c7n/README.md

 ## Notification

-All examples has a AWS CloudFormation template, that will create a SNS topic to test your notification, to check if your police are executed with success, but this message will be delivery in a unreable format (zlib with base64)
+All examples has a AWS CloudFormation template, that will create a SNS topic to test your notification, to check if your policy are executed with success, but this message will be delivery in a unreable format (zlib with base64)

 You can uncompress the text, using some zlib and base64 libs, like this example in Python: